'The Post-Brexit Security Field on the Island of Ireland: The Role of Civil Society in Everyday Security'

 Exploring the reality of security and safety in local communities across the Island of Ireland

-Maintaining security through state policing and civil institutions has been a critical dimension of the peace settlement in Northern Ireland.
-Underpinned by trust and the development of a robust civil society, this process has been largely successful, despite the political instability generated by both Brexit and the Northern Ireland Protocol.
+Maintaining security across the Island of Ireland has been underpinned by trust and the development of a robust civil society, and in the wake of the peace process has been largely successful, despite the political instability generated by both Brexit and the Northern Ireland Protocol.
 These circumstances have threatened societal efforts to ensure safety and have highlighted the importance of local communities in supporting the formal institutions of policing and security on all sides of the border.
 The proposed research aims to explore the various layers of security production, examining actors within both formal and informal spheres, in order to reflect on future security challenges that will need to be addressed.

 The central research questions are: